-- You will feel your chest milk ducts are obstructed.
+- Your chest milk ducts can become obstructed.

 - Before breastfeeding, extract some milk to reduce its output speed.
 Milk is extracted manually or with the help of a breast pump.
-Just try not to take out a great amount of milk so that further production is not stimulated.
+Just don’t empty the breast so that further production is not stimulated.

-- Milk is made up of two parts.
-The first part is dense in lactose; the remaining one contains a greater quantity of fat.
-Try to give your baby both parts because if he only drinks the first one, he may experience colic.
+- Milk is made up of two parts: foremilk and hindmilk.
+The foremilk is dense in lactose and the hindmilk contains a greater quantity of fat.
+Try to give your baby both parts because if he only drinks foremilk, he may experience colic.

-- Try not to extract milk between feedings, do it only if you feel discomfort.
-Just verify that you don’t have clogged milk ducts in order to prevent infections.
+- Try not to extract milk between feedings, do it only if you feel discomfort to prevent clogged milk ducts.

-- Nurse from one single breast for a couple of feedings and then switch to the other.
-Don’t extract milk from the breast you are not using.
+- Nurse from one single breast for a feeding and then switch to the other.
+Don’t extract milk from the breast you are not using, unless you feel discomfort.

 - Look for an alternate nursing position.
 Sit your baby facing you, lean back slightly, and place his head somewhat high on your breast.
 Try different positions to stimulate the whole breast.